Video Editing, Part VI

 The pace of a production rests largely with the editing, although the best editing won't save bad acting or a script that is boring to start with.

 So how long should scenes be?
+That depends.

 First, keep in mind that audience interest quickly wanes once the essential visual information is conveyed.
 Shots with new information stimulate viewer interest.